Scotland’s Oldest Bridges.

-Today, there are seven semicircular arches of approximately 50ft span with a rise of 18ft centrally, and a level roadway.
+Today, there are seven semicircular arches of approximately 50ft span with a rise of 18ft centrally and a level roadway.
+The original width is 14ft.
 There are nine ribs on each arch, supporting transverse stone slabs.
-The first rib gives the impression of a second order of voussoirs but this is not the case.
-The foundations, piers and cutwaters are still underpinned by timber framed branders and there are refuges above each cutwater.
-The spandrels are in course granite ashlar and the chamfered voussoirs are in very well dressed stone.
+Voussoirs and ribs are all chamfered.
+The spandrels are in course granite ashlar, and the voussoirs are in very well dressed stone.
+Refuges rise above each cutwater.
 There is a heavy string course with a semi-coping at that level.
-There are splayed wing walls and buttresses with iron railings on the approaches which are in more modern ashlar, almost certainly from the 19th century.There are three flood arches are on the upstream northern end from the same period.
+There are splayed wing walls and buttresses with iron railings on the approaches which are in more modern ashlar almost certainly from the 19th-century.There are three flood arches are on the upstream northern end from the same period.
 Their outflow is a single channel 50yards downstream.The chapel and the gateway are long gone: demolished in the eighteenth century.
 Many carved stones bearing coats-of-arms and inscriptions with dates are built into the sides of the cut-waters between the arches.
 The oldest date is 1520 and the most recent is 1527, both on the west side of the bridge.
 The position of these dates shows that the bridge was begun at the south end and completed at the north.
 The bridge has a variety of coats of arms on it, among which is that of Bishop Elphinstone, Bishop Gavin Dunbar, and the City of Aberdeen.
 Those on the SW pillar are probably the oldest.
 The tooled letters on the sundial stand for Alexander Watson, Master of Bridge Works, 1719.
-There are inscriptions referring to the work of Bishop Elphinstone, Bishop Dunbar, the early eighteenth century works and the nineteenth century widening.
-Although the bridge was substantially rebuilt from 1719 onwards, so much effort and ingenuity has been directed to preservation of style that it has to be viewed as an early sixteenth century structure.
+There are inscriptions referring to the work of Bishop Elphinstone, Bishop Dunbar, the early 18th-century works and the 19th-century widening.
+Although the bridge was substantially rebuilt from 1719 onwards, so much effort and ingenuity have been directed to preservation of style that it has to be viewed as an early 16th-century structure.